awsdocs/amazon-emr-management-guide/doc_source/emr-studio-cluster-templates.md

    + Output
      + **ClusterId** – The ID of the newly\-provisioned EMR cluster\.

-   Following is an example AWS CloudFormation template for a cluster with two nodes and additional input parameters that meets all of the [Cluster Requirements for Amazon EMR Studio](emr-studio-considerations.md#emr-studio-cluster-requirements)\.
+   Following is an example AWS CloudFormation template for a cluster with two nodes and additional input parameters that meets all of the [Cluster requirements for Amazon EMR Studio](emr-studio-considerations.md#emr-studio-cluster-requirements)\.

    ```
    AWSTemplateFormatVersion: 2010-09-09